human geographer and ethnographer writing on

 Dalian University of Technology, Princeton-in-Asia Fellow, 2009-10

-University of Utah, Assistant Professor, Geography, Environment & Asian Studies, 2023—
+University of Utah, Assistant Professor 2023—

 University of British Columbia, Postdoctoral Research Fellow, Institute for Asia Research, School of Public Policy and Global Affairs, 2021-23